PyLadiesGermany/pycon-us-2024-workshop/README.md

 <img src="./imgs/codecarbon-dashboard.png" alt="screenshot of the dashboard" width="800">

-You will see that our application produces such a small amount currently that it doesn't register much on this dashboard.
+You will see that our application produces such a small amount of emissions currently that it doesn't register much on this dashboard.
 However, as you scale your application and add more features, you will see this number increase.
 This is a great way to keep track of the impact of your code on the environment and also see how it compares to other emission activities.

 #### Passing our metrics to Prometheus so we can visualise them in Grafana

 To have a more complete view of our application, we can pass the metrics to Prometheus and add them to our dashboard (or start a new one) in Grafana.
+Note that we have to do this via a Prometheus gateway, as the Codecarbon library does not have a server for Prometheus to scrape, [read more about the Prometheus Gateway](#prometheus-gateway).

 First stop the app if it is running and update your tracker: